akvorado/akvorado/console/data/docs/02-configuration.md

 classifier.
 This works by providing the database with a CSV files containing the values.

-**Note:** filtering by dictionaries is not possible with the current state of development.
+**Note:** filtering by dictionaries is at the moment possible with string-based custom dimensions.

 ```yaml
 schema: